 In November 2004, a local newspaper published a front-page story on defective buildings and roads that had cost the taxpayer an estimated RM2 billion (US \$500 million)3.
-The response of the public work minister was that the fiasco was not the fault of his department, but of a group of contractors known as Project management Consultants (PMC), set up in the 1990s and registered with the finance ministry.
-This allowed agencies to implement their own projects through limited tenders or direct negotiations.
-However, this practice had been abolished by the government in March 2004.
-Departments have been directed to comply with current procurement policies that use the tender system to ensure transparency and accountability.
-Thus, another question arisen here is that what is the perception of the public on the transparency of the procurement policies and also accountability of the government officials in executing the tender procedures.
+In another report in 2009, it is reported that Kolej Kemahiran Tinggi MARA Balik Pulau in Penang bought two same brand - Acer Aspire-5052ANWXMI at a whopping price of RM84,640.
+In addition, the college purchased 450 units of computer CAD with network card at RM3.45 million for 12 labs.
+A check by the Auditor General's Department revealed that the market price for the latest model is between RM5,350 to RM6,500 each.
+It is also found that, the model supplied is no longer in the market4.
+Government departments have been directed to comply with current procurement policies that use the tender system to ensure transparency and accountability.
+Thus, another question arisen here is that, what is the perception of the public on the transparency of the procurement policies and also accountability of the government officials in executing the tender procedures that lead to those incidents occurred and found during the audit.